gvanzin-allegheny/code-of-conduct/conduct.md

 When a violation is committed, the student is given a penalty for the total amount of violations committed during the semester.
 The only exception to this is that Honor Code violations, and the penalties associated with them, are handled and investigated by the Honor Committee.

-If you believe that a violation was given incorrectly or unfairly, it is possible to meet with the teaching assistants and the professor of the class to discuss with them a possible appeal for the violation.
+If you believe that a violation was reported incorrectly or unfairly, it is possible to meet with the professor teaching the class to discuss a possible appeal for the violation.
+After discussion of the violation, the professor will make the final decision about whether an appeal will be given.

 Depending on the total amount of violations, the penalty given is decided based on a leveled system as follows: